ivelasq/pipedream/content/blog/party-with-R.md

 tags: ["community"]
 ---

-Blogpost on how the R community contributed to Data Science in Education Using R. Originally posted on [RViews](https://rviews.rstudio.com/2020/08/03/party-with-r-how-the-community-enabled-us-to-write-a-book/).
+Blogpost on how the R community enabled Data Science in Education Using R. Originally posted on [RViews](https://rviews.rstudio.com/2020/08/03/party-with-r-how-the-community-enabled-us-to-write-a-book/).

 <!--more-->